redis/redis-doc/topics/internals.md

 Redis Virtual Memory
 ---

-We have a document explaining [virutal memory implementation details](/topics/internals-vm), but warning: this document refers to the 2.0 VM implementation.
+We have a document explaining [virtual memory implementation details](/topics/internals-vm), but warning: this document refers to the 2.0 VM implementation.
 2.2 is different... and better.

 Redis Event Library
 ---